 Poetry Prompts for Summer

 Below, you will find five lists of words.
 Each list pertains to one of the five senses: sight, sound, smell, taste, and touch.
-Choose one word from each list and write a poem that includes all five senses.
+Choose one word from each list and write a poem that includes all five words.
 If you want to write a poem that appeals entirely to one sense, simply choose the list that corresponds (for example, the SMELL list) and use all the words on that list for your poem.
-Or, to really challenge yourself, try writing a single poem using all the words from all the lists.
+To really challenge yourself, try writing a single poem using all the words from all the lists.
 That ought to really tickle the senses!

 Buckets & Spades

 Clear blue skies